SentenceSense/191B/Stimulus-Package-1/TestingPlan.md

 If an error or unexpected occurrence is encountered, the tester will be asked to record the action that causes the error, and the error encountered.

-**Benchmark Tasks:**
+#####Benchmark Tasks:

  Navigation
-1. Navigate to the Chapter 1 – overview page
+* 1. Navigate to the Chapter 1 – overview page
-2. Navigate to Chapter 1 – Section  2
+* 2. Navigate to Chapter 1 – Section  2
-3. Navigate to Chapter 1 – Section 3
+* 3. Navigate to Chapter 1 – Section 3
-4. Navigate to Chapter 5 – overview page
+* 4. Navigate to Chapter 5 – overview page
-5. Navigate to the website homepage
+* 5. Navigate to the website homepage

 Search
-1. Using the search bar, navigate to the page that talks about the structure of a sentence
+* 1. Using the search bar, navigate to the page that talks about the structure of a sentence
-2. Using the search bar, navigate to the page that talks about the parts of sentence
+* 2. Using the search bar, navigate to the page that talks about the parts of sentence

 Games
-1. Click the button on the homepage that says ‘Try This’
+* 1. Click the button on the homepage that says ‘Try This’
-2. Play the game that appears
+* 2. Play the game that appears

 #### Measures
 * Time to do tasks – the time for each section will be recorded